Deploying Highly Available Services with Cisco Nexus Dashboard

 2. Sharing the same Nexus Dashboard version of code

-3. Sharing the same Nexus Dashboard architecture
+3. Sharing the same Nexus Dashboard deployment specifics

 4. RTT requirements follow the lowest common denominator between the cohosted services.